alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 ###KPIs: setting the bar

-Your group will discuss how you set and measure key performance indicators for your services so that you can lead them in the right direction.
+The group will discuss how to set and measure key performance indicators so you can lead your services in the right direction.
 Based on information you will prepare beforehand, you will:

 * share your service KPIs as they currently stand